 Our career counseling connects you to training opportunities.
 After you receive counseling and an assessment from our staff, we will assist you in finding educational opportunities to prepare for jobs in industries which need workers.

 We have many training options.
 Our WorkForce Centers have free short-term training sessions to improve your job-related skills.
 Longer-term and specialized training and education are available too.
+If you're interested in becoming an entrepreneur, see the CLIMB tab.

 We have established relationships with training facilities across the state, as well as the Minnesota State Colleges and Universities system.